Profession must sell itself on evidence not ego, says RIBA presidential candidate

 Architects need the equivalent of the Hippocratic oath if the profession is to earn the public’s trust – and higher fees, said one of the candidates hoping to become the next RIBA president.

 Repositioning architecture as a profession based on research, analysis and evidence is essential to being taken more seriously, said Alan Jones.

-“We have to become a trusted profession in the sense that doctors and lawyers are and to do that we need to become more evidence-based, knowledge-based,” he told BD.
+“We have to become a trusted profession in the sense that doctors and lawyers are and to do that we need to become more evidence-based, knowledge-based,” he said.